Athlete/athlete-api-docs/getting_started/errors.rst

 - 001 "One or more arguments are missing." - This might happen when you don't provide all the arguments for a given API call.
 For example, if you don't provide an email and password when you try to log in a user you can get this error.
 - 002 "This method is not yet implemented."
+- 003 "You must send a Content-MD5 header containing the checksum of the file"
+- 004 "The checksum you provided doesn't match."
+- 005 "You must specify a content type for this method."
+- 006 "The content type you specified is not right.
+Please refer to the docs."
+- 007 "An error has ocurred,we are not awere of what's going on.
+Please retry later"

 Errors regarding authentication